 We are doing this, for the digital products we develop and follow as 20tab, through the engagement of the customer during the process.
 We work with him on the initial discovery phase and bring him into the sprints regularly: this allows us to be transparent, to share decisions and to make the value we are going to create visible.

 Bringing the client inside makes him aware of the work and the process to be faced, and at the same time improves the life of the technicians.
 No anxieties, no misunderstandings, no friction.

-This is how a powerful virtuous circle is triggered: a functioning software, an aware client and a quality product capable of satisfying end-users.
+This is how a powerful virtuous circle is triggered: a functioning software, a satisfied client and a quality product capable of satisfying end-users.

 But not only.

 This same approach then led us to create the Product Management Day, the first Italian conference entirely dedicated to Product Management.